Generate endpoint definitions from an OpenAPI YAML

 Models containing binary data cannot be re-used between json and multi-part form endpoints, due to having different representation types for the binary data

-We currently miss a lot of OpenApi features like:
+We currently miss a few OpenApi features.
+Notable are: